Amazing destinations of Lhasa- Vacationing at its most stellar

 The Norbulingka Palace

-Norbulingka Palace, Lhasa The Norbulingka, literally translated to “The Jeweled Park”, is a palace and a surrounding park in Lhasa.
+The Norbulingka, literally translated to “The Jeweled Park”, is a palace and a surrounding park in Lhasa.
 Built in 1755, the Norbulingka Palace served as the traditional summer residence of the successive Dalai Lamas from the 1780s up until the 14th Dalai Lama’s exile in 1959.
 Part of the “Historic Ensemble of the Potala Palace”, the Norbulingka Palace is recognized as a UNESCO World Heritage Site.
 It was built by the 7th Dalai Lama and served both as an administrative centre and a religious centre.
 The Norbulingka Palace is a unique representation of the Tibetan palace architecture.
 Situated on the west side of Lhasa, the Norbulingka Palace lies a short distance to the southwest of the Potala Palace.
 Norbulingka covers an area of around 36 hectares and is considered to be the largest man made garden in Tibet.
 During the summer and autumn months, the parks in Tibet, including the Norbulingka, becomes hubs of entertainment with dancing, singing, music and festivities.
-The park is also where the annual Sho Dun or “the Yogurt Festival” is held. peacocks at Norbulingka garden, Lhasa
+The park is also where the annual Sho Dun or “the Yogurt Festival” is held.

 In Tibetan, “Norbulingka” means “Treasure Garden” or the “Treasure Park”.
 The word “Lingka” is commonly used in Tibet to define all horticultural parks in Lhasa and other cities.
 When the Cultural Revolution began in 1966, Norbulingka was renamed “People’s Park” and was opened to the public.
 The palace, with 374 rooms, is located 3 kilometers west of the Potala palace.
 It lies on the western suburbs of Lhasa city, on the bank of the Kyichu River.
 When its construction began during the 7th Dalai Lama’s period in 1740, the site was a barren land, overgrown with weeds and scrubs and infested with wild animals.
 Now, the park, which is situated at an elevation of 3,650 meters, has flower gardens of roses, petunias, hollyhocks, marigolds, chrysanthemums and rows of herbs in pots and rare plants.
 In its heyday, the Norbulingka grounds were also a home to wildlife in the form of peacocks and brahminy ducks in the lakes.
 The gardens are a favorite picnic spot and provide a beautiful venue for theatre, dancing and festivals.